apache/tvm/docs/langref/relay_adt.rst

 *Note: ADTs are not presently supported in the text format.
  The syntax here is speculative, based on ADTs in other languages.*

+In essence, ADTs are a more powerful version of enums from C-like languages.
+Like a C :code:`struct:`, an ADT instance is a container for fields of specified types, but the type system allows for the same type to encode different possible groupings of fields in a systematic manner, similar to C :code:`enum` types, each of which have a finite set of possible values named by the user.

-An ADT is defined with a name and a list of constructors, each of which takes certain types as arguments and returns an instance of the named ADT.
-A call to one of the constructors in the program where the ADT is defined produces an instance of the ADT.
+Specifically, an ADT is defined as a named group of constructors, each of which is a function that takes values of specified types as arguments and returns an instance of the named ADT.
+An ADT instance simply contains the values of the arguments passed to the constructor call used to produce it.

+An ADT value is opaque until it is *deconstructed*, allowing the arguments to the constructor to be accessed again and used to compute new values.
+Because a particular ADT can have multiple constructors with different signatures, it is usually necessary to branch on the different possible constructors, resulting in the *match* syntax for ADTs.
+Hence, ADTs are sometimes called "tagged unions" because an ADT instance is tagged by the name of the constructor used to produce it and can later be inspected based on the tag.

 *Implementation detail: Relay ADT definitions are global and are stored in the module, similarly to global function definitions.
 An ADT name is, in fact, a global type variable (just as a global function name is a global variable).
 The module keeps a mapping of ADT names (global type variables) to the list of constructors for that ADT.*

-An ADT "value" simply contains the values of the arguments passed to the constructor used to produce it.
-An ADT value is opaque until it is *deconstructed*, allowing the arguments to the constructor to be accessed again and used to compute new values.
-Because a particular ADT can have multiple constructors with different signatures, it is usually necessary to branch on the different possible constructors, resulting in the *match* syntax for ADTs.

-Note that ADTs are identified by name, meaning that two ADTs with structurally identical constructors will nevertheless be distinct data types from the point of view of the typechecker.

 Below is a simple example of defining an ADT and using it in a function via a match expression: